Additive Manufacturing has been applied in dentistry since decades.

 This model is digitized by laser or white/blue light scanning or a

 direct intra-oral scan is taken.
-The data is send to a lab where
+The data gets send to a lab where

 dental technicians model fully digital the replacement.
 This can be a